tshepang/blog/content/computing/I am a very jealous person.rst

   Bitbucket), my preferred VCS.
 Damn, even `the website looks better`__.

-* Markdown is a far more popular light-weight markup language than my favorite, reStructuredText, which is far more advanced.
+* Markdown is a far more popular light-weight markup language than the far more advanced reStructuredText.
   It's particularly sad when it's not used where it's needed most... documenting large projects (example__).